dili91/apollo-federation-sample/README.md

 ## The stack

 The stack is made of 2 basic sample microservices:
-- A Rust based [products-service](./products-service), that simply returns the product catalog
+- A [products-service](./products-service), that simply returns the product catalog.
+Based on Rust and actix-web;
-- A Java based users-service which is responsible of users profile informations
+- A Java based [users-service](./users-service) which is responsible of users profile informations.
+Built on top of Javalin

 Both services expose a GraphQL interface to their data stores.